 Service income consists of revenue from Value Added Services (VAS) and Business Process Outsourcing (BPO).
-BPO is further subdivided into IT Staffing, Custom Development and Managed Services, Products and Other Services.

-VAS are mobile and content application services provided to mobile subscribers.
-Revenue is recognized at a point in time, that is when services are delivered to the customers during the period.
+BPO is further subdivided into IT Staffing, Custom Development and Managed Services, Products, and Other Services.
+These services are disaggregated according to the following business segments fulfill their IT requirements.
+Revenue is recognized over time, that is when services are rendered to the customers during the period.